CatAvadani/akostore/README.md

 ## Overview

-Ako & Co is a fashion e-commerce website offering a curated selection of high-quality clothing for men, women, and kids.
+Ako & Co is a fashion e-commerce website offering a curated selection of high-quality clothing for women.
 This platform provides a seamless shopping experience with features like product browsing, cart functionality, user authentication, and secure checkout.

 ## Tech Stack